Hermite spectral method to 1D forward Kolmogorov equation and its application to nonlinear filtering problems: Application to nonlinear filtering problems

 Furthermore, we assume the initial distribution is $u_0(x)=e^{-x^4/4}$.
 Since the state is inside the channel, we set our translating factor $\beta=0$ and the moving-window technique won't be used.
 According to section II.B, we choose the scaling factor $\alpha\approx2^{\frac32}\left(\frac{\ln{10}}4\right)^{\frac14}\approx2.4637$, and the truncated mode $N\approx45$.

-In Fig. \ref{fig-cubic}, we compare our algorithm with the particle filter with $50$ particles for $T=50$s.
+In Fig. \ref{fig-cubic}, we compare our algorithm with the PF with $50$ particles for $T=10$s.
 The observation data come in every $0.01$s.
 Fig. \ref{fig-cubic} reads that both filters work very well.
-The result of our algorithm nearly overlaps with that of the particle filter all the time.
-However, the CPU time of our algorithm is $4.90$s, while that of particle filter is $37.17$s.
+The result of our algorithm nearly overlaps with that of the PF all the time.
+The mean square error of our algorithm is $0.517$, while that of the PF with $50$ particles is $0.559$.
+The CPU time of our algorithm is $4.90$s, while that of the PF is $37.17$s.
 With our algorithm, the on-line computational time for every estimation of the state is around $0.001$s, which is $10$ times less than the update time $0.01$s.
 This indicates that our algorithm is indeed a real-time solver.
-The normalized density functions, which is defined as $\frac{u(x,t)}{\max_{x\in\mathbb{R}}{u(x,t)}}$, have been plotted every other $1$s in Fig \ref{fig-waterfall}.
+The normalized density functions, which is defined as $\frac{u(x,t)}{\max_{x\in\mathbb{R}}{u(x,t)}}$, have been plotted every other $0.2$s in Fig \ref{fig-waterfall}.